cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 ## Taming the concurrent λ-calculus with types…

 Types?
 Is it types?
 It *should be!* Just because our happy example works out, doesn’t mean the calculus as a whole is well-behaved.
-See, we can still encode [cheeky Ada](#cheeky-Ada), who’ll do anything for that sweet, sweet pudding:
+See, we can still encode <a name="formal-cheeky-Ada"></a> [cheeky Ada](#cheeky-Ada), who’ll do anything for that sweet, sweet pudding:

 $$
 \begin{array}{l}